AlibabaCloudDocs/ecs/intl.en-US/Network/Elastic Network Interfaces/Configure an ENI.md

 2. Press the I key to enter the edit mode and add the configuration information to the ENI configuration file.

-    Example:
+    Sample code:

     ```
-    DEVICE=eth1  #Specify the ENI to be configured.
+    DEVICE=eth1  # Specify the ENI to be configured.
     BOOTPROTO=dhcp
     ONBOOT=yes
     TYPE=Ethernet